robrich/aspire-accelerator-workshop/3-brownfield/README.md

 Aspire Brownfield App
 =====================

-This demo shows how to upgrade an existing .NET web app to use Aspire.
+This tutorial shows how to upgrade an existing .NET web app to use Aspire.

 The `start` folder is before the upgrade.